facussc24/Proyecto-barack/README.md

 Account information is stored in the browser's `localStorage` or in `no-borrar/users.json` when running under Node/Electron.
 Delete that file or clear the `users` entry from `localStorage` to reset all accounts.

 Editing the master list and the sinóptico now requires being logged in—`ADMIN_PASS` is no longer used.
+The product table has its own **Editar** button inside `sinoptico.html`.

 ## Using `listado_maestro.html`